 In addition to prioritizing digital customer experience strategies, agility, and operational efficiencies, 3Pillar Global recommends considering implementing a digital-first company culture with a Product Mindset.
 Additionally, you’ll want to evaluate how you can improve employee efficiencies and productivity and use platform modernization to minimize time to value with every improvement.
 Enter data analytics.
 Data analytics, no matter the industry, can have an incredible input in how customer experience works and the requirements for moving toward platform improvements.
 Learn more about the role in data analytics improving customer experience here.

 Ultimately, to our earlier point, take on modernization with a primary goal in mind.
 Goals may focus on customer retention, increased agility, or another specific purpose.
 To get to the heart of the matter for customer experience in digital transformation, consider questions like:

 - What can we do to make the greatest impact in the shortest amount of time and investment?

 - How does this change affect the customer experience?

 - How does this create value?

 Creating your digital transformation strategy

-Creating your digital experience strategy starts with asking why and solving specific problems.
+Creating your digital experience strategy for customer experience improvements start with asking why.
+The objective should be focused on solving specific problems for customer pain points.
 However, your strategy doesn’t end there.
 Developing your digital strategies also needs to include mapping out the digital customer journey, focusing on efficient workflows, and remembering that non-digital experiences still exist—and—are important.

 Once you have the whole picture of how your digital experience strategy works within your entire customer journey, you can begin tackling modernization within your organization.